Characters: Super Mario Bros: Bowser and his Baddies

 - Mad Artist: Ludwig in the games, coupled with Evil Genius (considering that he seemed adept enough in technology to utilize a mech that looked very sophisticated in Yoshi's Safari).

-- Mad Scientist: Iggy in the games, Ludwig in the cartoons.
+- Mad Scientist: Iggy in the adventure books and now the games, Ludwig in the old cartoons.

 - Minion with an F in Evil: Lemmy, especially in the Nintendo Comics System incarnation.
 It went so far that in the story Bowser Knows Best, when all the Koopalings screw royally up, Bowser gets mad at them all — "except you, Lemmy.
 I know you're a blithering idiot!"